 Staying Informed About Loan Policy and Interest Rate Changes

 The terms of loans, especially student loans, can change due to new legislation or policy changes.
-Interest rates can fluctuate based on market conditions
+Interest rates can vary depending on market conditions.

 Staying informed about these changes can help you make better decisions.
 For instance, refinancing might be beneficial in a low-interest-rate environment.